 But hold on, not so fast.
 You can still fix your bad habits and make dramatic changes in your life in just a few minutes per day.
 And yes, it’s still possible even though your boss is working you overtime (without the extra pay you deserve – another resolution to fix) and while you juggle a social life, family responsibilities, and even enjoy a little downtime for yourself.

 And best of all, making these dramatic changes won’t cost you a thing (you might even win some money for dropping your bad habits and achieving your goals).
-In fact, you’re about to discover a complete thirty-minute blueprint for changing your life, and then we’ll get to how you can win money just for doing so.
+In fact, you’re about to discover a complete thirty-minute blueprint for changing your life.

 In these five minutes that will have a big impact on your life, you’re going to create a checklist for the next day’s priorities.
 Simply write down the 3-5 biggest things that need to get done tomorrow in order to move you ahead with your life changes.
 This step helps you become pro-active about success, rather than being re-active to what happens around you.
 It’s a seemingly small change in behavior, but it’s actually a giant step forward in transforming your life.
 Wasn’t that easy?